-During your Medigap Open Enrollment Period, you are guaranteed to be accepted by a Medigap insurance company.
+During your Medigap Initial Enrollment Period, you are guaranteed to be accepted by a Medigap insurance company.
 You cannot be denied coverage or charged more due to preexisting conditions.
 This is true even if you have health problems.
 In addition, you will not have to undergo medical underwriting during this time.

 If you wait to sign up for a Medigap plan outside of this window, you may be subject to medical underwriting.
 Medical underwriting could result in higher premiums or being denied coverage.

 Medical underwriting is the process by which insurance companies evaluate your health history to determine your premiums or whether or not to accept your application.